Skip nav to main content.

 What is Workforce Engagement?

-Workforce Engagement is a call center solution that allows call centers to record interactions, analyze data, and access actionable insights to help improve coaching and customer service.
+Workforce Engagement is a contact center solution that allows contact centers to record interactions, analyze data, and access actionable insights to help improve coaching and customer service.

-What KPIs are most important for call centers/agents?
+What KPIs are most important for contact centers/agents?

 A Key Performance Indicator, or KPI, is a set of measurable metrics predetermined by an organization and used to evaluate specific goals, performances, and objectives within a business.